OpenVPN/gdbuspp/README.md

 #### `DBus::Proxy::Client`
 This is the main class used to connect to a D-Bus service.
-This can be used both as a stand-alone class or being inherited to create your own, more direct, C++ API to a D-Bus service.
+This can be used both as a stand-alone class or being implemented into your own class providing a more direct C++ API to a D-Bus service.

 To call a D-Bus method:
 ```C++